12 December 2021

 Clement died in 1997 and is buried with his wife in the Bremer Road cemetery in Murray Bridge, South Australia.
 Their headstone can be viewed here at Find a Grave.

-My DNA match at 176 centimorgans on Ancestry is a grandchild of Clement and Elizabeth.
-If Clement and my mother were first cousins that would certainly explain the presence of those photos in my grandmother's album.
-I have sent a message to the DNA match.
-All comments and suggestions are welcome.
-Perhaps one of my siblings can provide an answer.
+One of my DNA matches at 176 centimorgans on Ancestry is a grandchild of Clement and Elizabeth.
+Clement and my mother were first cousins that certainly explains the presence of those photos in my grandmother's album.

 If you are a descendant of either Clement or Monica I am happy to send you copies of these photos at a higher resolution.